 During or after the workshop, you will create your own lesson plan (on your own or partnering with other teachers) that you may use in the future.
-Submit your lesson plan for evaluation directly to me at the end of the workshop, via email (ltranel@ilstu.edu), or through the ReggieNet website (see side bar).
+Submit your lesson plan for evaluation directly to me at the end of the workshop, via email (ltranel@ilstu.edu).
 Your lesson plan will be evaluated based on the extent of careful and thoughtful completion and application of the NGSS standards of proficiency in science that: